B20dact107/RAGBasic/README.md

-# Retrieval-Augmented Generation (RAG) with Qdrant and OpenAI
+# Retrieval-Augmented Generation (RAG) with Qdrant and Gemini

-This project demonstrates how to perform Retrieval-Augmented Generation (RAG) using Qdrant for vector storage and OpenAI for language generation.
-The setup involves loading documents, generating embeddings, storing them in Qdrant, and querying them to generate responses using OpenAI.
+This project demonstrates how to perform Retrieval-Augmented Generation (RAG) using Qdrant for vector storage and Gemini for language generation.
+The setup involves loading documents, generating embeddings, storing them in Qdrant, and querying them to generate responses using Gemini.

 ## Table of Contents